G1ukb/Sandbox_v2/SQL/education/SQL.md

 <details>
     <summary style="font-size: 25px;">
         <b>
-              Types of DBMS
+            What are the different types of Database Management Systems (DBMS)?
         </b>
     </summary>
 <br>

-**Relational (RSQL)** - supports SQL.
+**Relational (RDBSQL)** - supports SQL.
-Relationships between objects look like tables that are related to each other by PK and FK relations
+RDBMS does not support many-to-many relationships.
+Defines database relationships as relations

 **Non-relational (NoSQL)** - partially supports SQL (not all types) Relations between objects are represented as non-relational, it can be tables, a single document (json) or described by xml and so on

 </details>